daveho/CloudCoderWebsite/install/servers.md

 	sudo adduser cloud

 This will create a user called `cloud`.
 When you [deploy the web application](deploy.html), you will use this user account.
+You will be prompted to choose a password for this account.

 ### Configuring MySQL

-You will need to create a MySQL user account for the CloudCoder webapp to use to communicate with the database.
-Using the username `cloudcoder` is a good choice.
+You will need to create a MySQL user for the CloudCoder webapp to use.
+The username `cloudcoder` is a good choice.
 To create the user, run the command

 	mysql --user=root --pass \
-	--execute="create user cloudcoder identified by 'somepassword'"
+	--execute="create user 'cloudcoder'@'localhost' identified by 'somepassword'"

 Enter the password for the MySQL `root` user when prompted.
-Replace `cloudcoder` and `somepassword` with the username and password you want to use.
+Replace `somepassword` with the password you want to use.
+(If you chose a different username, replace `cloudcoder` with that username.)

 Next, create the database cloudcoder will use.  `cloudcoderdb` is a good choice, but you can use any database name.
 Run the command